oaltanirbarbosa/cordova-plugin-background-barcode-scannerx/readme.md

 # cordova-plugin-background-barcode-scanner

 This plugin started based on **Bitpay**'s [QRScanner](https://github.com/bitpay/cordova-plugin-qrscanner).
+I needed to use a barcode scanner under the webview and I modified the original plugin to do this.

 A fast, energy efficient, highly-configurable QR code scanner for Cordova apps – available for the iOS, Android, Windows, and browser platforms.

-QRScanner's native camera preview is rendered behind the Cordova app's webview, and QRScanner provides `show` and `hide` methods to toggle the transparency of the webview's background.
+BBScanner's native camera preview is rendered behind the Cordova app's webview, and BBScanner provides `show` and `hide` methods to toggle the transparency of the webview's background.
 This allows for a completely HTML/CSS/JS interface to be built inside the webview to control the scanner.

 ## Examples